chyla/WeatherForecastAppTemplate/README.md

 # Weather Forecast App Template

-Template for Weather Forecast App.
+This is the template of Weather Forecast App.
+You can train your Python 3 developer skills by adding new functionalities.
+The list of ideas can be found below.

 ## Screenshots